-Here’s everything you can do with M in Facebook Messenger
+Facebook's M assistant can now make suggestions in Spanish

-Notice a little “M” logo near the textbox in Facebook Messenger recently?
+Notice a little “M” logo near the textbox in Facebook Messenger?
 It’s the social media network’s artificially-intelligent assistant that’s meant to offer suggestions in your conversations — similar to how Google Assistant can jump in to help in conversations via Allo.
-M has been in development for some time now, but we’re seeing wider roll out of the assistant across the U.S.
+With the assistant officially rolled out across the U.S., it is now available in both English and Spanish to all Messenger users in the country.

+M is now able to provide suggestions in Spanish — like sending payments or sharing your location — and the feature will also be available in Mexico soon.
+If you’d like to receive M Suggestions in Spanish, you can change the preferred language to Spanish.

 M itself is powered by Facebook-built AI, and so far works by popping up in your chats when it detects that it can help with something.
 For example, if you mention going somewhere, M can detect this and will offer up a quick way to book a ride with Uber or Lyft (you can set your preference) — all without leaving the Messenger app.

-Note: Update: Facebook’s M Suggestions are now available in Spanish to users in the U.S., and it will soon roll out in Mexico.